Eaveringham History, Family Crest & Coats of Arms

 The surname Eaveringham was first found in Yorkshire at Everingham, a parish, in the union of Pocklington, Holme-Beacon division of the wapentake of Harthill.
 This ancient Saxon village was originally listed as Yferingaham c.
 972 and literally meant "homestead of the family or followers of a man called Eofor," from the Old English personal name + "-inga" + "ham."
 By the time of the Domesday Book in 1086 the parish was known Evringham.
 There is early record of a Thomas de Everingham (b. circa 1150) of Everingham, Yorkshire.
 A few years later the Hundredorum Rolls of 1273 listed Adam de Everingham in Nottinghamshire.

 Early History of the Eaveringham family

-Another 343 words (24 lines of text) covering the years 1309, 1371, 1313, 1474 and 1530 are included under the topic Early Eaveringham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eaveringham research.
+Another 172 words (12 lines of text) covering the years 1309, 1371, 1313, 1474 and 1530 are included under the topic Early Eaveringham History in all our PDF Extended History products and printed products wherever possible.

 Eaveringham Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Everingham, Everinghame, Evringham, Evringhame, Evingham and many more.

 Early Notables of the Eaveringham family (pre 1700)